eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 ### Relevance

-The EDDIE System uses CIM to address interoperability concerns arising from diverse entities communicating with the EDDIE Framework.
+The EDDIE system uses CIM to address interoperability concerns arising from diverse entities communicating with the EDDIE Framework.
 These include:

 - Smart meters generating data in various formats.
 - Metered data administrators providing historical data in different formats.